SabotagePerformanceAppraisals/seattle-scrum/_posts/2018-06-21-resolving-product-owner-bottleneck.md

 We sometimes hear the concern that one Product Owner would be overburdened by this, becoming a bottleneck.
 Here are the problems I've usually seen causing Product Owner bottleneck:

 * The teams are depending on a "Product Owner" for detailed clarifications.
 According to <http://agilemanifesto.org> and <http://agilemanifesto.org/principles> we value _customer_ collaboration over contract negotiation, and our highest priority is to satisfy _the customer_ through early and continuous delivery of valuable software.
-Therefore Agile teams talk to customers for those detailed clarifications.
+Therefore Agile teams talk to _customers and users_ for those detailed clarifications.
 This is why we show users and stakeholders in [our illustrations of Product Backlog Refinement](https://less.works/less/framework/product-backlog-refinement.html).

 * The teams aren't cross functional.
 [A cross functional team doesn't only code and test, it also contains business domain expertise, UX/UI skills, etc.](https://youtu.be/e7mzpKHOAHs?t=4m55s)  When I was on a team with a full-time UI designer, we didn't need our Product Owner for every little detail.